Here’s Artie Isaac.

 During the summer of 2009, Diane Warren put Artie to work at Katzinger’s Delicatessen.
 When Joe Blundo caught wind of this (a sweet corned beef wind), he wrote “Unusual Intern Savors Slice Of Life At Deli,” Columbus Dispatch.

-Artie likes this radio interview.
+Artie likes this radio interview by Ria Greiff on WCBE 90.5 FM.
 The first seven minutes are insights and research from Ria Greiff on Understanding General Differences, followed by the interview.
-(Thanks to Ria Greiff and WCBE 90.5 FM.)

 The following videos are fun.